 - Put the coffee pack into the coffee maker drip container.

 - Pour cold water into the water cavity of the coffee maker.

 - Put a cup or pot onto the hotplate beneath the drip container.

 - Push the Start button.

 Someone who is totally task oriented and does not understand the process will be unable to make coffee if he/she doesn’t have one of the familiar tools, coffee maker, coffee pack, electricity.
-But someone who truly understands what it takes to make a good cup of coffee will not be stopped by a lack of materials.
+But someone who truly understands what it takes to make a good cup of coffee will not be stopped by a lack of familiar materials.